fluxcd/flux/docs/references/fluxctl.md

 Using a semver filter will also affect how Flux sorts images, so that the higher versions will be considered newer.

+Semver has a concept of "pre-release" versions which have an extra label like `-beta` at the end.
+If you want to include these then write a policy with a hyphen; for example `>=1.2.3` will skip prereleases while `>=1.2.3-0` will include prereleases.

 #### Regexp

 If your images have complex tags you can filter by regular expression: